-Blockchain/IoT integration accelerates, hits a 'sweet spot' for the two technologies
+Blockchain and IoT integration accelerates, hits a 'sweet spot'

 “In the long term, we expect the combination of IoT and blockchain to enable innovative devices and business models, but the necessary evolution in both blockchain and IoT will take five to 10 years to achieve maturity,” Litan said.

-Through 2024, more than 80% of implementers will have to upgrade their combined IoT and blockchain solutions at least once or twice to address technical challenges such as throughput, scalability, security and reliability, according to Gartner.
+Through 2024, more than 80 per cent of implementers will have to upgrade their combined IoT and blockchain solutions at least once or twice to address technical challenges such as throughput, scalability, security and reliability, according to Gartner.

-One area of promise is standardization, enabling the exchange of data between ledgers regardless of the iteration.
+One area of promise is standardisation, enabling the exchange of data between ledgers regardless of the iteration.
 For example, FedEx has banded together with competitors DHL Express and UPS to hammer out blockchain standards that could be deployed industrywide.

 All three shipping giants are part of the Blockchain in Transport Alliance (BiTA), an industry organization with more than 500 members.

 FedEx CIO Rob Carter believes the same thing needs to happen for blockchain to achieve widespread enterprise adoption; when that happens, blockchain will eventually become a foundational technology across industries that will lead to new business models.